Progress report for ONE22-428

 Research

-In late May of 2023, the original sward will be renovated using standard methods.
-Briefly, the swards will be mowed and sprayed with glyphosate at the suggested rate prior to re-seeding.
-After seeding, the field will be cultipacked to improve seed to soil contact.
+In late May of 2023, the original sward was renovated using standard methods.
+Briefly, the swards were mowed and sprayed with glyphosate at the suggested rate prior to re-seeding.
+After seeding, the field was cultipacked to improve seed to soil contact.
 The six varieties will be planted using a John Deere 750 no-till grass seed drill at a rate equivalent to 4 lbs PLS per acre.
-Seed for four varieties will be donated by Ernst Seeds and two varieties are being donated by active researchers.
-The experimental design will be an on-farm strip-plot design.
-Each grass variety will be planted in a 30’ by 120’ strip with 2 replicates of each variety per farm using completely randomized experimental design.
-First year weed control will include application of 2,4-D at the suggested rate for control of broad-leaf weeds, and summer mowing to reduce weed competition.
+Seed for four varieties were donated by Ernst Seeds and two varieties are being donated by active researchers.
+The experimental design is an incomplete block strip-plot design.
+Each grass variety was planted in a 30’ by 120’ strip with 2 replicates of each variety per farm.
+First and second year weed control included of 2,4-D at the suggested rate for control of broad-leaf weeds, and summer mowing to reduce weed competition.

-Establishment success will be measured by the following: In late July of 2023, seedling counts will be carried out at 8 randomly selected locations within each plot by recording the number of switchgrass seedlings per 2-meter length of row.
-Shortly after the first frost of 2023, 2024, and 2025 mean fall sward height will also be recorded every 10’ of a transect running through the center of each plot, not including edges, resulting in 10 observations per plot.
-Biomass accumulation is negligible during the establishment year, but in 2024 and 2025 fall biomass yield will be measured by hand clipping and weighing 9 square foot quadrats in early-November.
-Aboveground biomass will be clipped at standard mowing height and weighed in-field using a hanging scale.
-Each plot will be sampled 5 times at equidistant points along a transect through the center of each plot.
-One sample per plot will be dried to calculate an adjustment for moisture content.
+Establishment success was measured by the following: After the first frost of 2024 and 2025, mean fall sward height will also be recorded every at four quadrants along of a transect running through the center of each plot.
+Biomass accumulation is negligible during the establishment year, but in 2024 and 2025 fall biomass yield is by hand clipping and weighing 9 square foot quadrats.
+Aboveground biomass were clipped at standard mowing height and weighed in-field using a hanging scale.
+One sample per plot was dried to calculate an adjustment for moisture content.

 This research project officially began August 1, 2022 and is expected to be carried out through November 30, 2025.
 The original project proposal plan is based on planting the six trial varieties of warm season grass on three separate farms in the spring of 2023.
 A pre-planting herbicide application plan was developed in the fall of 2022 by the researchers and participating producers.
 The necessary herbicide to be applied to the plots, plot marking stakes, and marking flags for the project have been purchased for the project.
 A WSG Variety Trial Spray Plan was prepared and provided to the participants.